EliahKagan/setup-cgit/README.md

 file for the Apache2 web server and enables it.

 This configuration file redirects traffic from the root of the web server to the `cgit` directory.
-Note that it does *not* prevents files in the root or elsewhere from being accessed by a correct URL, if they otherwise could.
+Note that it does *not* prevent files in the root or elsewhere from being accessed by a correct URL, if they otherwise could.